 - The host family must treat you like a member of the family (for example, you are entitled to eat together with the family, accompany them on outings etc.)

-- You can move in with your hos family before you have received your Au pair permit, but you cannot begin to exercise your Au pair chores before UDI has granted you residency permit.
+- You can move in with your host family before you have received your Au pair permit, but you cannot begin to exercise your Au pair chores before UDI has granted you residence permit.

 - The host family can only have one au pair at a time.
 If the host family already has an au pair, he or she must have moved out from the host family before the new au pair can come to Norway.